Picturesque Goa

 DOVORNEM

 In the old days our Goan folks walked long distances from villages to the towns and vice versa.
 They also walked great distances to visit their relatives and friends.
-But some of the folks who grew vegetables, bananas and other produce carried them to the market place in huge baskets placed upon their heads.
+But some of the folks who grew vegetables, fruits and other produce carried them to the market place in huge baskets placed upon their heads.

 Often, people also waited for others to join them at such spots so that they would have company to travel in a group, thereby risking a lesser chance of getting themselves mugged or robbed of their jewelry or cash as they walked through lonely forests and hills.